ahmadmdabit/ai-native-developer/chapters/02-ai-agents.md

 *   Identify specific entry points for AI agents across the entire software development lifecycle (SDLC).
 *   Define distinct roles for AI agents (e.g., Coder, Tester, Analyst) to treat them as specialized teammates.
 *   Integrate agents into your existing workflows (IDE, CI/CD, ChatOps).
-*   Recognize the specific trade-offs and risks associated with agent autonomy.
+*   Recognize the specific trade-offs and risks associated with agent autonomy, such as hallucination and the "LGTM" syndrome.

 ---